Digital Transformation: Rallyware’s Customer Experience Team’s Insights

 Millennials Killed LMS (and Why This Is a Great Thing)

 Millennials are disruptors and innovators by nature.
 They’ve killed so many things we’ve been accustomed to from napkins, motorcycles, and homeownership to banks, department stores, and even football.
-No wonder they’ve made their way to corporate training and traditional LMS, bringing change there too.
+No wonder they’ve made their way to corporate training and traditional learning management systems, bringing change there too, in the conventional learning management system.

 So, what’s changed under the influence of these disruptors, and are these changes beneficial for employee training and learning in general?